Examples of Inclusions in the Valuation of Goods and Services

 • upon the implementation of the supply, provided that

-• This discount is determined by a contract signed at the time of supply or earlier, specifically associated with the relevant invoices.
+• This discount must be determined by a contract signed at or before the time of supply and must specifically relate to the relevant invoices.

 • The recipient of the supply has reversed the input tax credit, attributing it to the discount based on the document provided by the supplier.